GabbySuwichaya/gen-ai.github.io/_pages/about.md

 - academic lectures in machine learning and data analytics.
 See [*Teaching*](https://gabbysuwichaya.github.io/gen-ai.github.io/teaching).

 - AI-based solutions to those who are interested.
-See [*Publications*](https://scholar.google.com/citations?user=sa0BihMAAAAJ&hl=en) for our past works done in the industries.
-The work experience is also provided in [*CV*](https://gabbysuwichaya.github.io/gen-ai.github.io/CV).
+My life before the academics (includings the visual localization projects done in the industries) can be seen in my old personal website: https://ssuwanwimolkul.weebly.com/  The work experience is also provided in [*CV*](https://gabbysuwichaya.github.io/gen-ai.github.io/CV).

+Also,see [*Publications*](https://scholar.google.com/citations?user=sa0BihMAAAAJ&hl=en) for our past and most recent works.
 Our github page [https://github.com/GenAI-CUEE](https://github.com/GenAI-CUEE) will also be consistently updated to provide the materials for the students.

 **Fundings**